singh-man/books/crackingTheCoding/02_linkedLists.md

 Note that this problem cannot be solved if the node to be deleted is the last node in the linked list.
 That's okay-your interviewer wants you to point that out, and to discuss how to handle this case.
 You could, for example, consider marking the node as dummy.

 **2.4 Partition:** Write code to partition a linked list around a value x, such that all nodes less than x come before all nodes greater than or equal to x.
-If x is contained within the list the values of x only need to be after the elements less than x (see below).
+If x is contained within the list, the values of x only need to be after the elements less than x (see below).
 The partition element x can appear anywhere in the "right partition"; it does not need to appear between the left and right partitions.

 ```
 EXAMPLE